ioBroker/ioBroker.javascript/docs/en/javascript.md

 getStateDelayed(id);
 ```

-This is synchronous call and you will get the list of all running timers (setStateDelayed) for this id.
+This is synchronous call, and you will get the list of all running timers (setStateDelayed) for this id.
 You can call this function without id and get timers for all IDs.
 In case you call this function for some specific object ID you will get following answer: